kube-burner/kube-burner/docs/observability/indexing.md

   profile: metrics.yaml
 ```

-!!!
-Note
+!!!note
     The configuration provided by the `--metrics-endpoint` flag has precedence over the parameters specified in the config file.

-    The `profile` and `alertProfile` parameters are optionsl.
+    The `profile` and `alertProfile` parameters are optional.
 If not provided they will be taken from the CLI flags.